Leonid Sobinov: Biography

 Sobinov achieved enormous fame despite facing strong competition for the Russian public's affection from a number of rival male singers of outstanding quality.
 They included his fellow lyric tenors Dmitri Smirnov and Andrey Labinsky, the spinto tenor Lev Klementiev and the dramatic tenor Ivan Yershov.
 According to his contemporaries, Leonid Sobinov was a person blessed with rare charm.
-Famous beauties of his era were constantly falling in love with him.
-They included, among many others, the actress Elisabeth Sadovskaya and the ballet dancer and silent-cinema star Vera Karalli.

-Although Sobinov's first marriage to Maria Karzhavina, a Philharmonic Society schoolmate, did not last, he was devoted to his two sons by her, Boris and George (Yuri) Sobinov.
-In 1915, he married secondly Nina Mukhina.
-She was the sister of the renowned Soviet sculptor Vera Mukhina, who was the creator of the "Worker and Collective Farmer" monument.
-It was a happy marriage.
-They had one daughter, Svetlana.
+Sobinov married Maria Karzhavina, a Philharmonic Society schoolmate, and had two sons with her—Boris and George (Yuri) Sobinov.
+This marriage did not last.
+In 1915, he went on to marry Nina Mukhina, sister of the renowned Soviet sculptor Vera Mukhina.
+Together they had one daughter, Svetlana.

 In 1917, after the Russian Revolution, Sobinov became the first elected director of the Bolshoi Theatre.
-He undertook a theatrical trip to the Ukraine in 1918 and found himself cut off temporarily from Russia.
-In 1919, he was assigned to the role of chairman of the musical committee of the all-Ukrainian Division of Arts in Kyiv.
-The year 1920 saw him become a manager at the Division of Public Education in Sevastopol.
-In 1920 his son Yuri, who served in the White Army, was killed near Melitopol.
+He undertook a theatrical trip to Ukraine in 1918 and found himself cut off temporarily from Russia.
+In 1919, he was assigned to the role of chairman of the musical committee of the all-Ukrainian Division of Arts in Kiev.

+In 1920 he became a manager at the Division of Public Education in Sevastopol.
+That same year, his son Yuri, who served in the White Army, was killed near Melitopol.
 His other son, Boris (1895–1956), a music composer, emigrated to Germany.

 Sobinov again became a director of the Bolshoi Theatre in 1921.
 Two years later he was selected to be a deputy of the Moscow City Council.
 He made his last stage appearance in 1933 at a Bolshoi gala held in his honour.
 The next year, he began work at the operatic studio of Konstantin Stanislavski as the studio's artistic leader.

-Sobinov died in his sleep from a heart attack in Riga's Hotel Saint Petersburg on the night of 14 October 1934.
-His body was transported back to Moscow by special train.
-He was buried on October 19 at the Novo-Devichy Cemetery in Moscow.
+On October 14, 1934, Sobinov died in his sleep from a heart attack in Riga's Hotel Saint Petersburg.
+His body was transported back to Moscow by train.
+He was buried on October 19 at the Novodevichy Cemetery in Moscow.

 Minor planet 4449 Sobinov is named in his honor.

 Recordings: CD reissues

 Sobinov left a large legacy of recordings made prior to the 1917 Revolution.
-Many of these have been remastered and reissued on Compact Disc by various firms.
+Many of them have been remastered and reissued on Compact disc by various firms.
 These reissues include: